FigBuild 2026

 Process

-Designing the missing instrument
+Designing the missing system

-Where does the sensor live?
+Placing the sensor

 Forehead adhesive patch